-The SCLP organizes at the county level per SC Code of Laws, Title 7, Chapter 9, Sections 7-9-70 and 7-9-80 and will be newly organizing Beaufort, Chesterfield, Laurens, Oconee, and Pickens counties on September 27.
-Times and locations for each county’s organization convention are listed below.
+The SCLP organizes at the county level per SC Code of Laws, Title 7, Chapter 9, Sections 7-9-70 and 7-9-80 and will be reorganizing all counties on May 15th at noon on the front steps of each county’s respective courthouse, with a few exceptions as detailed below.

 The process for organizing at the county level, given by the laws cited above, is detailed in Rule 5, Section 3, of the Rules of the South Carolina Libertarian Party (formerly known as the SCLP Bylaws) and is outlined here for your convenience: